JohanLarsson/TestBenchmarks/README.md

   </tr>
 <table>

-The times in the table link to a screen recording of the run.
+The times in the table link to a screenrecording of the run.

 ## How the benchmarks were run